House of Lords (Hereditary Peers) Act 2026: Passage

+the Conservative peers had withdrawn their opposition to the bill after Baroness Smith had confirmed that the government would be offering life peerages to an unspecified number of the hereditary Conservative and crossbench peers to be removed.
+The BBC understood that the Conservative peers had been offered fifteen such seats.

+Royal assent on the bill was granted on 18 March 2026.
+It fully came into effect on 29 April 2026.

+Impacts

+At the time Section 1 of the act came into force on 29 April 2026, there were 80 excepted hereditary peers in the House of Lords: of the 92 total seats provided for in legislation, 11 had become vacant by resignation, death or disqualification since May 2024 and not refilled due to a suspension of by-elections, while the ex officio seat of the Lord Great Chamberlain was held by Lord Carrington who held a "regular" excepted hereditary peer seat and thereby reduced the count by one.
+Three of the 80 sitting excepted hereditary peers (the Earl of Kinnoull, Lord Addington and Earl Russell) held concurrent life peerages and continued in the House uninterrupted, while the remaining 77 peers were excluded.

+In May 2026 it was announced that 26 of the 77 excluded peers were to be given life peerages, which were created between 1 June and 17 June 2026.
+This returned approximately one-third of the excluded peers to Parliament after a short hiatus.
+As their hereditary peerages were created many decades—in some cases centuries—before their life peerages, they are considered "higher titles" in the Peerage of the United Kingdom; under Standing Order 7 of the House of Lords they continue to be referred to in Parliament by their hereditary titles despite being in the House by virtue of their life peerage.

 Future reform

 The 2024 Labour Party manifesto provided a commitment to introduce an age limit for members of the House of Lords: "At the end of the Parliament in which a member reaches 80 years of age, they will be required to retire from the House of Lords.
 A Labour government would ensure all peers met high standards, would introduce a new participation requirement, and would strengthen the circumstances in which disgraced members could be removed.
 It would also reform the appointments process, to ensure quality, and would seek to improve the national and regional balance of the chamber."

 There is some support amongst peers for a measure to strengthen the powers of the House of Lords Appointments Commission.

 The Labour Party also conceives a longer term plan (beyond 2029) to replace the upper house with an "alternative" second chamber.